Rudolf Macúch: Mandaic and Mandaeans

-Macuch made major contributions to this field, one of his three main specialities, to which he dedicated many years of his life.
-Seeking to study the East Aramaic language of the Mandaeans, a small gnostic sect living in the Iranian province of Khūzistān, bordering on the Persian Gulf, in Ahwāz near the Karun river, he contacted them in 1953.
-Although it was known that Mandaeans lived in Khūzistān, no one had hitherto tried to consult them in order to check the linguistic and contextual controversies involved in the study of classical Mandaic texts.
-Macuch undertook the journey in order to study the traditional pronunciation of classical Mandaic, but he discovered to his own surprise that the language was still spoken there as a vernacular dialect, hitherto unknown to Semitists.
+Macúch made major contributions to this field, one of his three main specialities, to which he dedicated many years of his life.
+Seeking to study the East Aramaic language of the Mandaeans, a small gnostic sect living in the Iranian Khuzestan province, bordering on the Persian Gulf, in Ahwāz near the Karun river, he contacted them in 1953.
+Although it was known that Mandaeans lived in Khuzestan, no one had hitherto tried to consult them in order to check the linguistic and contextual controversies involved in the study of classical Mandaic texts.
+Macúch undertook the journey in order to study the traditional pronunciation of classical Mandaic, but he discovered to his own surprise that the language was still spoken there as a vernacular dialect, hitherto unknown to Semitists.
 He was able to make phonetic recordings of the spoken modern dialect, in which classical forms and vocabulary still partly continued.
 In 1953, his gathered field notes from Nāṣer Ṣābūrī, the “ritual slaughterer” of the community, and to become acquainted with the traditional pronunciation of the Mandaean priests; in 1989, he would later perform further field work with Salem Choheili, a yalufa (learned Mandaean layman) of Ahvaz.
-Although the modern idiom, being overlaid by foreign influences, especially from Persian and Arabic, differs from the language of the classical Mandaic texts, it was, as Macuch found out, important for understanding the linguistic phenomena of the classical tongue.
+Although the modern idiom, being overlaid by foreign influences, especially from Persian and Arabic, differs from the language of the classical Mandaic texts, it was, as Macúch found out, important for understanding the linguistic phenomena of the classical tongue.
 It served as a guide to the study of the phonetic structure of classical Mandaic and to the traditional pronunciation of the literary and liturgical language.
 After having received 30 microfilms containing the essential Mandaic literature and related fields from Prof. Roemer (University of Mainz) he began to analyse the material he had gathered during his field research and to undertake a meticulous comparison of the colloquial and traditional languages.
 The result of this work was published in his monograph Handbook of Classical and Modern Mandaic, in which he undertakes a parallel description of both idioms.
 Although this work was already finished by 1955, it took ten years to be published due to circumstances already mentioned above (see Vita).
-It was not Macuch's goal to replace Theodor Nöldeke’s classical Mandaic Grammar of 1875, but to complement it, especially in his treatment of Mandaic phonetics on the basis of the modern vernacular, leading to several corrections of the latter’s conclusions.
+It was not Macúch's goal to replace Theodor Nöldeke’s classical Mandaic Grammar of 1875, but to complement it, especially in his treatment of Mandaic phonetics on the basis of the modern vernacular, leading to several corrections of the latter’s conclusions.
 The Handbook is an extensive treatment of the topic, in which the phonetics, morphology and essentials of syntax in both the classic (in bold letters) and modern idioms (in italics) are explained with a large number of examples for every phenomenon.
 The analysis of the new material also made it possible to divide Mandaic into three periods: classical (ending with the redaction of the Ginza, ca. 7th century), post-classical and the modern language, a division which delivers an important key for the critical analysis of Mandaic literature, although a precise limitation of the duration of these periods is not possible.
-The Handbook led to a large number of reviews over the years, thirteen of which are discussed extensively by Macuch in a later book dedicated to the memory of Lady Drower, Zur Sprache und Literatur der Mandäer.
+The Handbook led to a large number of reviews over the years, thirteen of which are discussed extensively by Macúch in a later book dedicated to the memory of Lady Drower, Zur Sprache und Literatur der Mandäer.